makokaz/matsubo/README.md

-# Matsubo :flags:
+# Matsubo 🎏
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/makokaz/matsubo/main/LICENSE)

-Matsubo parses Japanese 祭り :flags: (Japanese for "festival") and other events from different sources and uses Discord to summarize all event details.
+Matsubo parses Japanese 祭り 🎏 (Japanese for "festival") and other events from different sources and uses Discord to summarize all event details.

 Events are filtered by region and users are reminded at the start of an event.
 Currently, events are parsed from the following sources: